-In the Land Use Element, existing growth and land use patterns are researched and analyzed in order to guide the Town through the 20-year planning horizon established by the Comprehensive Plan.
-Even though the plan is required to be updated every five years, the 20-year planning horizon sets a standard for casting visionary goals and objectives, as well as sound projections.
-Analysis of the current land use patterns are conducted by developing existing and future land use maps.
-These maps are created to show any predicted changes, within the Town.
+In the Land Use Element, research and analysis of existing growth and land use patterns guide the Town through the 20-year planning horizon established by the Comprehensive Plan.
+Even though the plan requires updates every five years, the 20-year planning horizon sets a standard for casting visionary goals and objectives, as well as sound projections.
+Developing existing and future land use maps allows analysis of current land use patterns, which help illustrate predicted changes within the Town.